Guidelines for Program Project Grants

 A25.
 You can refer to the description provided in the Projects, but it is advised that you upload a statement in place of uploading the Protection of Human Subjects descriptions for the Core, to direct reviewers to the correct place for the information.
 An exception would be a Clinical Core, in which this information might be expected in the Core.

-A26.
-All Program Project Grant applications will continue to be reviewed through a two-step process by a Tailored Review Panel and by the Heart, Lung, and Blood Program Project Review Committee (HLBP) prior to review by the NHLBI Advisory Council.
-As before, the tailored review will continue to provide numerical criteria scores based on the NIH 1-9 scoring scale and written critiques.
-However, rather than providing a score of the Projects based on the NIH 1-9 scoring scale, the tailored review will provide an assessment of each Project based on its intrinsic stand-alone scientific merit within the field and assign a percentile descriptor ranking of that Project considering its merit within the specified scientific field broken down into seven categories (i.e., top 1% of projects within the field, 1%-10% of projects within the field, 10-20% of projects within the field, 20-30% of projects within the field, 30-40% of projects within the field, 40-50% of projects within the field, and 50% or less of projects within the field).
+- Provide an overall assessment of each Project based on its intrinsic and scientific merit within the field and provide a percentile descriptor ranking score of that Project broken down into seven categories (i.e., top 1% of projects within the field, 1%-10% of projects within the field, 10-20% of projects within the field, 20-30% of projects within the field, 30-40% of projects within the field, 40-50% of projects within the field, and 50% or less of projects within the field).